sizur/pyata/README.md

 - Pyomo for optimization
 - SVXPY for convex optimization
-- one of topological optimization libraries for experimential search guidance
+- One of topological optimization libraries for experimential search guidance
 - PuLP for linear programming, maybe?
 - Gurobi for mixed integer programming, maybe?